dolbyio-samples/comms-sample-node-token-auth-aws-lambda/README.md

 > run `create_fetch_token_iam_role.sh` to create an ARN Role if you do not have one.
 This creates an execution role and attached the role policy to give the Lambda function permissions as a service role

-✅ Interactivity Consumer Key
+✅ Communications Consumer Key

-✅ Interactivity Consumer Secret
+✅ Communications Consumer Secret

-👉 _Optional_: name for function (default is fetchInteractivityToken)
+👉 _Optional_: name for function (default is fetchCommunicationsToken)

 👉 _Optional_: region (default is us-west-1)